azmozaffari/CycleGAN/README.md

 # CycleGAN
-This is a quick implementation of paper [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks] https://arxiv.org/pdf/1703.10593.pdf
+This is a quick implementation of paper https://arxiv.org/pdf/1703.10593.pdf